Sheila O'Flanagan

 Sheila O'Flanagan (born 1958 in Dublin) is a fiction writer and journalist who writes for The Irish Times.

 Biography

 She was born in Dublin, Ireland.
 Her career started in financial services at the Central Bank of Ireland and was in time promoted to chief dealer, trading things like foreign currency, bonds, and options.
 She wrote her first book in her thirties.
+Dreaming of a Stranger was published in 1997.
 She was offered a contract with an Irish publisher and gave up her job in financial trading.

 She is a competitive badminton player in Ireland and has served on the Irish Sports Council Board.

 In 2011, she received the Irish Popular Fiction Book of the Year Award for All for You.